@authhero/multi-tenancy

 Token-Based Access Control

-Access to tenants is controlled via the org_id claim in JWT tokens:
+Access to tenants is controlled via the org_name or organization_id claim in JWT tokens:

-org_id: Access to the tenant matching the organization ID
+- With org claim: Access to the tenant matching the organization

 Silent Authentication Flow